£3,000,000

 The inter-war and post-war properties in Pembridge were typically constructed using cavity wall technology, though insulation standards were far below current requirements.
 These homes often represent good value for buyers willing to invest in energy efficiency improvements.
 Understanding these construction types helps agents accurately price and market properties to the right buyer segments.

 When selecting an estate agent in Pembridge, you will find that most active agents are based in nearby towns rather than within the village itself.
-Jackson Property, based in Leominster, currently leads the local market with a 20% market share and an average asking price of £405,000 across their four active listings.
-Their presence in Leominster gives them strong local knowledge of the northern Herefordshire market, and they handle a good volume of properties across different price points.
+Jackson Property, based in Leominster, currently leads the local market with a 20% market share and an average asking price of £682,850 across their listings.
+Their presence in Leominster gives them strong local knowledge of the northern Herefordshire market, and they handle a good volume of properties across different price points. --- NEXT ---

-Chancellors operates from both Leominster and Hereford New Homes, holding a combined market share of 10% with an average asking price of £400,000 for their Pembridge listings.
-Lee Anderson Property, also based in Leominster, focuses on the more affordable segment with an average asking price of £350,000.
-For premium properties, Brookes Bliss Estate Agents from Hereford handles higher-value homes with an average asking price approaching £1 million, demonstrating their expertise in the top end of the Pembridge market.
+Chancellors operates from both Leominster and Hereford New Homes, holding a combined market share of 10% with an average asking price aligned with the overall market average.
+Lee Anderson Property, also based in Leominster, focuses on the more affordable segment with an average asking price around £320,000 for their semi-detached listings.
+For premium properties, Brookes Bliss Estate Agents from Hereford handles higher-value homes with an average asking price around £1,875,000 for Country Houses, demonstrating their expertise in the top end of the Pembridge market. --- NEXT ---

 The choice between agents often comes down to whether you prefer a high-street presence or an online-only service.
 Traditional agents like Jackson Property and Chancellors offer physical offices where you can discuss your sale in person, while express agencies provide more limited support in exchange for lower fees.
 Most agents in this area work on a percentage commission basis, typically between 1% and 3% plus VAT, though you should always negotiate and compare what is included in their service offering.

-Additional agents active in the Pembridge market include Sunderlands from Hereford with a premium listing at £750,000, Cobb Amos based in Leominster at £499,950, and Mccartneys LLP from Knighton offering a property at £385,000.
-Holters Estate Agents and Express Estate Agency also maintain single listings in the area, providing various service levels and fee structures for sellers to consider.
+Additional agents active in the Pembridge market include Sunderlands from Hereford with listings reflecting the upper market segment, Cobb Amos based in Leominster with properties around the £385,000 price point, and Mccartneys LLP from Knighton offering properties in the local market.
+Holters Estate Agents and Express Estate Agency also maintain single listings in the area, providing various service levels and fee structures for sellers to consider. --- NEXT ---

 Start by comparing agents active in the Pembridge area using our ranking system.
 Look at their current listings, average asking prices, and market share to understand their specialism.
 Agents like Jackson Property dominate the mid-market while Brookes Bliss focuses on premium properties.